YamilaTimmer/depmap-portal-data-visualizations/README.md

 ## Usage
 ### Select Parameters
-Use the sidebar to select the wanted genes, cancer types and additional demographic filters, including patient sex, race and age category.
+Use the sidebar to select the wanted genes, cancer types, and additional demographic filters, including patient sex, race, and age category.

 - **Genes**: include a total of 19194 humane genes
 - **Cancer types** (OncotreePrimaryDisease): contains a plethora of different cancer diseases of which the cell lines were extracted